Brandy Fluker-Reid

-Brandy Fluker-Reid is an American politician serving as the State Representative for Massachusetts's 12th Suffolk State House district since 2021.
-Her district includes part of Milton in Norfolk County, Hyde Park, Mattapan, and part of Boston in Suffolk County.
+Brandy Fluker-Reid is an American politician serving as the State Representative for Massachusetts' 12th Suffolk State House district since 2021.
+Her district includes part of Milton in Norfolk County, as well as the Boston neighborhoods of Dorchester, Hyde Park, Mattapan and Roslindale in Suffolk county.
 She is a member of the Democratic Party.

 Personal life

-Fluker Oakley is the only child of Rev. Brenda A. Fluker, Esq. and the middle child of Joseph G. Oakley.
-She was born and grew up in Boston, Massachusetts.
-She attended Boston Latin School.
+Fluker-Reid was born Brandy Fluker Oakley, the only child of Rev. Brenda A. Fluker, Esq. and the middle child of Joseph G. Oakley.
+She grew up in Boston, Massachusetts, and attended the Boston Latin School.

-Fluker Oakley attended Syracuse University, where she obtained bachelor's degrees in both social work and policy studies.
-She taught-third grade, as a member of the Baltimore Teachers’ Union before attending law school at Emory University.
-Fluker Oakley became a public defender with the Committee for Public Counsel Services in the Boston Municipal and Chelsea District Courts.
+She later attended Syracuse University, where she obtained bachelor's degrees in both social work and policy studies.
+She taught-third grade as a member of the Baltimore Teachers’ Union before enrolling in law school at Emory University.
+Fluker-Reid became a public defender with the Committee for Public Counsel Services in the Boston Municipal and Chelsea District Courts.

-On December 31, 2024, Fluker Oakley married real estate developer Omar Reid.
+On December 31, 2024, Fluker-Reid married real estate developer Omar Reid.